1981 Oldsmobile Cutlass Supreme coupe

 Options & Production Numbers

 Optional exterior and mechanical equipment included cast-aluminum wheels, tungsten halogen high beam headlamps, engine block heater, limited-slip differential, power antenna, dual sport mirrors, electric rear window defogger, and removable glass roof panels ($695).
-Inside, you could add either Four-Season or Tempmatic air conditioning, Tilt-Away steering wheel, cruise control, power windows, power door locks, bucket seats, digital or regular electric clock, and a series of radios.
+Inside, you could add either Four-Season or Tempmatic air conditioning, a Tilt-Away steering wheel, cruise control, power windows, power door locks, bucket seats, a digital or regular electric clock, and a series of radios.

 The Cutlass Supreme sure was popular—Oldsmobile sold almost 189,000 of them in the 1981 model year along with another 94,000 Cutlass Supreme Brougham coupes for a total of over a quarter of a million.
 Olds made it well known that the Cutlass brand overall continued to be the most popular car in the United States.

-The View From 2021
+The View From 2025

 Make mine Dark Blue Metallic, please.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.